-The marketing “funnel” is no longer a relevant concept.
-You might still hear about the funnel; however, it’s really an antiquated idea, especially when it comes to content marketing.
+The old process of how to create a marketing funnel is no longer a relevant concept.
+You might still hear about the funnel.
+However, it’s really an antiquated idea, especially when it comes to a content marketing sales funnel.

-In a watershed 2009 article, consulting firm McKinsey argued that the common conception of the funnel no longer fit the realities facing marketers and instead, proposed a revised version they dubbed the “consumer decision journey.”
+In a watershed analysis of 20,000 businesses in the U.S., Japan and Germany, consulting firm McKinsey argued that the common conception of the funnel no longer fit the realities facing marketers.
+Instead, McKinsey proposed a revised version they dubbed the “consumer decision journey” (CDJ).

 The fundamental difference between this model and the traditional marketing funnel is that the new journey is no longer linear.
 Rather, a customer can enter this journey (at least from your brand’s perspective) at any phase along this track.